LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/en/index.md

 - access the [profile](#user-profile) of all users involved (author, re-sharer or original poster);
 - enter the [post detail](#post-detail) screen;
-- open the a drop-down action menu to:
+- open a drop-down action menu to:
   - share it via the system share mechanism;
   - copy its URL to the clipboard;
   - copy its title and content to clipboard;